driskell/log-courier/docs/Configuration.md

 ### `"persist directory"`

 *String.
-Optional.
-Default: "."*
+Required*
 *Requires restart*

 The directory that Log Courier should store its persistence data in.
-The default is the current working directory of Log Courier which is specified using the path, `"."`.

 At the time of writing, the only file saved here is `.log-courier` that contains the offset in the file that Log Courier needs to resume from after a